freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-build-a-rock-paper-scissors-game/build-a-rock-paper-scissors-game.md

 1. Define two parameters for `playRound`.
 Parameter one `humanChoice` and parameter two `computerChoice`.
 Use these two parameters to take the human and computer choices as arguments.

-1. Make your function’s `humanChoice` parameter case-insensitive so that players can input “rock”, “ROCK”, “RocK”, or other variations.
+1. Make your function’s `humanChoice` parameter case-insensitive so that players can input `"rock"`, `"ROCK"`, `"RocK"`, or other variations.

 1. Write the code for your `playRound` function that returns a string value representing the round winner.